 The notary will need this document to complete the bill of sale.
 The Offer to Purchase is the contract in which the buyer formally commits to purchasing the property.
 It also stipulates that the seller agrees to sell the property provided that the terms of the contract are accepted by both parties.

-The bill of sale is a document prepared by the notary that officially seals the real estate transaction.
-The bill of sale the owner received when they purchased the property proves they have the right to sell it.
+The deed of sale is a document the notary prepares to officially seal a real estate transaction.
+The deed you received when you purchased the property proves you have the right to sell it.

-Those documents are very useful in justifying your asking price.
-You could also add copies of invoices for major renovations or maintenance work that you have done in recent years.
+In conclusion, these seven documents are needed to finalize the sale of your property.
+You could also add copies of invoices for major renovations or maintenance work done in recent years.
 They show that your property has been well maintained and is in good condition, in addition to justifying the asking price.

-To understand how DuProprio can help you with the different steps involved in selling your property, call us at 1-866-387-7677 or watch our informational video »
+To understand how DuProprio can help you with the different steps involved in selling your property, call us at 1-866-387-7677 or watch our information webinar.